uyuni-project/uyuni-docs/modules/common-workflows/pages/README.txt

 Follow the instructions given here each time you create a new document with the workflow you want to describe.

-1. Make a copy of the workflow-TEMPLATE.adoc file and rename it as workflow-your-chosen-filename.adoc
+1. Make a copy of the workflow-TEMPLATE.txt file and rename it as workflow-your-chosen-filename.adoc (note the change in extension)

 2. Use full words in "your-chosen-filename", separating each word with the dash "-".
 E.g. instead of workflow-clm.adoc, use workflow-content-lifecycle-management.adoc.